xmenhaiderali/Pneumonia-Disease-Detection-using-X-ray-images/README.md

 # Pneumonia-Disease-Detection-using-X-ray-images
-The model will predict whether the patient is suffering from pneumonia using X-ray images
+The model will predict whether the patient is suffering from pneumonia using X-ray images using transfer learning algorithms.